AmeerD/AmeerD.github.io/_pages/reading.md

 * Ghost Season, Fatin Abbas
 * The Fractalist: Memoir of a Scientific Maverick, Benoit Mandelbrot
 * The Covenant of Water, Abraham Verghese
+* On a Night of a Thousand Stars, Andrea Yaryura Clark

 ## The Timeline
 * Swimming Back to Trout River, Linda Rui Feng (February 2023)